yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `k!love`

-Show how much you love someone or something, with a random percentage.
+Shows how much you love someone or something, with a random percentage.

 Usage: `k!love <subject>`